-Students seeking employment as high school athletic trainers are strongly encouraged to pursue teacher certification.
-This requires students to fulfill both Athletic Training and Scho9ol of Education requirements.
+Students seeking employment as a high school athletic trainer are strongly encouraged to pursue teacher certification.
+This requires students to fulfill both Athletic Training and Education department requirements.

 Expected Program Outcomes of the Athletic Training Program

 - Support the mission and vision of Tusculum College